Dec 31, 2017

 Grant and Mitchell

 I was surprisingly reunited with someone I've always wanted to be with.
 For years, she remained one of a few I would have abandoned my nomadic life to settle down with.
-The reunion made me realize she was far from the romanticized notion I built-up in my wild imaginings.
-It would have been better if I never saw her again but kept the idealism alive...if only in my head.
-She remains a friend but I keep my distance.
+However, the reunion made me realize she was far from the romanticized notion I built-up in my wild imaginings.
+It would have been better if I had not seen her again to keep the idealism alive...if only in my head.
+She remains a friend but I keep it arm's length.

 As a client, I stayed in Michael's hostel for a few days.
 That also gave me a glimpse of him as a person, his friends and the idealized position they hold as the next-generation movers and shakers of Cebu.